vishvAsa/notes/computing/programming/dev_tools/os/_index.md

 - This periodically causes problems - GUI may not function.
 Login screen may become broken (202402).
 Re-awakening after suspension may not work (202402).

 ### Redundancy
+- Redundancy is desired for important tools such as editors.
+- Redundancy may not be adequate in case of complex system with independently updated parts.
-- Some redundancy in terms of display managers installed is good (especially in case of unstable systems) - GDM, LXDM, SDDM.
+  - For example - Some redundancy in terms of display managers and desktop environments is good (especially in case of unstable systems).
 (Though this did not help in 202402.)
-- Further, redundancy is desired for desktop environments.
-  - Current favorites list: Cinnamon, Deepin, Bludgie
-- Similar redundancy is desired for important tools such as editors.

 ### Apps
 - Should have a vast collection of easy-to-install apps.